adaptris/interlok-docs/docs/pages/cookbook/cookbook-edi-transform.md

----
-title: EDI Data transformations
-keywords: interlok
-tags: [cookbook]
-sidebar: home_sidebar
-permalink: cookbook-edi-transform.html
-summary: Using the edistream package to transform edi messages to xml and back
+> **Summary:** Using the edistream package to transform edi messages to xml and back
----

 The [interlok-edistream][] optional package allows you to handle the processing of EDI messages.
 EDI is a compact and cryptic message format that has been around for many years, long before xml.